rust-lang/rfcs/text/3334-niche.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-Does the compiler support niches on structs containing ZST fields such as `PhantomData`?
-If it doesn't, then initially, having a limitation to only structs containing a single field would be fine, and would not substantially reduce the usefulness of stabilizing this feature.

 Could we support niches on generic types?
 For instance, could we support declaring a niche of `0` on a generic structure with a single field?